 Acute trusts can also provide services in the community, for example through health centres, clinics or in people's homes.

-Foundation trusts were introduced in 2004.
+Foundation Trusts are a type of acute trust run by local managers, staff and members of the public.
 They are tailored to the needs of the local population.
 Foundation trusts have been given much more financial and operational freedom than other NHS trusts and represent the government’s de-centralisation of public services.
 These trusts remain within the NHS and its performance inspection system.

 More information about Foundation Trusts can be found on the Monitor website (Monitor is the Independent Regulator of NHS Foundation Trusts).